-MSP430G2553 28 pin based LaunchPad compatible board adds Port3 for extra digital I/ODesigned by Analog 10, Ships from United States of America
+MSP430G2553 28 pin based LaunchPad compatible board adds Port3 for extra digital I/ODesigned by Analog 10 in United States of America

 What is it?
 This board, named the Dos Ocho (2-8, get it?) gives the MSP430 breaks out all 28 pins of the MSP430G2553.
 R28 and R29 (0 ohm resistors to P2.6 and P2.7) will be populated by default.
 Th...Read More…